Skip to main content

 }

-View the detailed resource description of selectel_dbaas_mysql_database_v1.
+See the detailed description of the selectel_dbaas_mysql_database_v1 resource.

 4. Grant the user access to the database